sinch/docs/docs/conversation/conversation-channel-support/conversation-instagram.md

 * A registered Facebook App with basic settings configured
 * An Instagram Authentication Token

-To understand how to have all the above points, you can follow the [**Instagram Getting Startedguide**](doc:conversation-instagram-setup).
+To understand how to have all the above points, you can follow the [**Instagram Getting Started guide**](doc:conversation-instagram-setup).

 ### Setting up Instagram as a Conversation API Channel